Sophie: What are you doing?

 - Ned's Declassified School Survival Guide: One episode has one of the bullies embarrassed by being in the sewing club try to muster up the courage to tell everyone because he couldn't bear to keep the secret in anymore.

-- Supernatural: Bobby got a pedicure one time and admits it changed his life.
-He made Dean swear not to tell anyone.
+- Bobby got a pedicure one time and admits it changed his life.
+After he admits this when under the influence of a truth goddess, he made Dean swear not to tell anyone.

 - A woman Dean was with made him try on a pair of pink satin panties, and he "kind of liked it".
 He uses this information to convince a future version of himself that he really is who he says he is.